Teradata/developer-resources/docs/advanced/aws-requirements.md

     "Resource": ["arn:aws:secretsmanager:`REGION`:`ACCOUNT_ID`:secret:compute-engine/`CLUSTER_NAME`/`SECRET_NAME`"]
     ```

 - [ai-unlimited-without-iam-role-permissions.json](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/aws/policies/ai-unlimited-workspaces-without-iam-role-permissions.json): Includes permissions to create engine instances, but not those needed for AI Unlimited to create cluster-specific roles and policies.
-Use this with **ai-unlimited-engine.jason**.
+Use this with **ai-unlimited-engine.json**.

 - [ai-unlimited-engine.json](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/aws/policies/ai-unlimited-engine.json): Allows AI Unlimited to pass the role you're providing to the cluster each time the engine is deployed.
 Use this with **ai-unlimited-without-iam-role-permissions.json**.<br/>